Learning NextJS

 Navigating programmatically

-To handle client-side navigation programmatically, we can use push()
+To handle client-side navigation programmatically, we can use push() or

-method of the router
+replace() method of the router object.

 router.push()